 SwEm Service Notes and Experience R. Kwas

-Also included are reprints of advice to e-mail questions or posts to inquiries on the Brickboard.
+Also included are reprints of advice to e-mail questions or posts to inquiries on the (US) Brickboard.com or (British) Volvo Owners Club http://www.volvoforums.org.uk/forumdisplay.php?f=9 . or (German) Volvoniacs http://www.networksvolvoniacs.org/index.php/Spezial:AWCforum/sf/id2/Oldie-Technik.html Forums which the author frequents.

 General: Vintage Volvos generally require the use of SAE Tools.
-Metric hardware was used srtictly on Bosch supplied equipment such as the starter, generator, distributor, ignition switch and Ignition coil, VDO supplied electricals (instrumentation), and several places on the SU carburettors.
+Metric hardware was used strictly on Bosch supplied equipment such as the Starter, Generator, Distributor, Ignition Switch and Ignition Coil, VDO supplied electricals (instrumentation), and several places on the SU Carburettors.

 Anti-Seize (AS) is messy but none-the-less very effective stuff in terms of long-term lubrication.
-The various manufacturers supply their own formulations, but since it generally consists of (graphite, nickel, copper, brass, and who knows what others...probably trade secrets...maybe bean dip) particulates suspended in grease, it has distinct performance advantages (obviously) over using nothing, but also greases alone, which can be displaced or deteriorate with time, or oxidize with heat.
+The various manufacturers supply their own formulations, but since it generally consists of (most importantly graphite, but also nickel, copper, brass, and who knows what others...probably trade secrets...maybe bean dip) particulates suspended in grease, it has distinct performance advantages (obviously) over using nothing, but also greases alone, which can be displaced or deteriorate with time, or oxidize with heat, because while the grease may get baked away, the layered hexagonal crystalline graphite particles will not, as they are stable to well beyond 2000oF, and will continue to slip past one another.
 I use is just about everywhere, as a rule, and have yet to regret it...sometimes, like on rear brake adjusters, and lug nuts, it is essential!
 Link to Anti-Seize page.

 Specific uses which make life a lot easier, and also allow proper fastener torqueing since sticktion is minimized: Head bolts, lugs/lug nuts (including the conical contact surfaces of the wheel), tapered ends of rear axel shafts, tapers of ball joint and steering rod ends, brake line ends and bleeding nipples, spark-plugs, just about any fasteners under the vehicle which are tightened and "forgotten" but none-the-less under constant moisture or salt attack.
-Thinned with light oil (such as WD-40) preferred, or solvent, can be poured into control cables (choke, e-brake), and locks for effective long-term lubing and anti-corrosion.
+Thinned with light oil (such as Tri-Flow) preferred, or solvent, can be poured into control cables (Choke, E-brake), and locks for effective long-term lubing and anti-corrosion.

 Anti-Corrosive Electrical Paste ...the electrical equivalent of AS!
-Not to be confused with insulating dielectric grease, this is paste of conductive Zinc particles in suspension.
-It acts as a sacrificial anode for electrical connections, creates a Gas-Tight-Joint, prevents corrosion, thereby preventing electrical problems...use it!
+Most emphatically NOT to be confused with insulating dielectric grease, this is paste of fine conductive Zinc particles in suspension.
+It acts as a sacrificial anode for electrical connections, on a microscopic level, neutralizing corrosion, and creates a Gas-Tight-Joint, by encapsulation, thereby preventing electrical problems...use it!...the author has been for 20+ years with no regrets or recorded disadvantages!!
 Link to Anti-Corrosive Paste page.

-Engine Motor mounts, Crankcase Breathing (PCV), Injector Blockoffs, Air conditioning, Valve adjusting, Leaking Valve cover, Oil Coolers, Safety wire.
+Engine Motor mounts, Crankcase Breathing (PCV), Injector Blockoffs, Air conditioning, Adjusting Valves, Leaking Valve cover, Oil Coolers, Safety wire.